earthlab/earthlab.github.io/_drafts/course-materials/earth-analytics/wk2-get-to-know-r/2016-12-06-R03-vectors-and-subsetting-in-r.md

 # Learning Objectives
 At the end of this activity, you will be able to:

-* Be able to work with the 4 panes in the RStudio interface
-* Understand the basic concept of a function and be able to use a function in your code.
+* Understand the structure of and be able to create a vector object in R.
-* Know how to use key operator commands in R (<-)
+* Be able to define what a `NA` value is in `R` and how it is used in a vector.

 ## What You Need